“The Confluence” wins national, international awards in sustainable building

-They’re aiming to be fifth in the world to do it.
+They’re aiming to be fifth house in the world to do it.

 Homes that give more than they take

-To achieve the LBC certification, the two-storey 2,238 square foot custom home called, “The Confluence” must adhere to seven areas of sustainability during construction.
-Amongst other requirements, the building must produce 105% of its own renewable energy, use water captured on site through a well and rainwater collection and steer clear of 815 “red-listed” toxic chemicals in any building or finishing materials.
+To achieve the LBC certification, the two-storey 2,238 square foot custom home must adhere to seven areas of sustainability during construction.
+Amongst other requirements, the building must produce 105% of its own renewable energy, use water captured on site through a well and rainwater collection and steer clear of 815 “red-listed” toxic chemicals in any products used to construct the home.

 For homeowners Joleen and Gerton Molenaar, the goal has always been to build the best possible home for their family and future generations.